olli-ai/confluent-kafka-go/README.md

 go build -tags musl ./...
 ```

-A dependency to the latest stable version of confluent-kafka-go should be automatically added to
+A dependency to the latest stable version of confluent-kafka-go2 should be automatically added to
 your `go.mod` file.

 ## Install the client